Eligibility

 How much does JTED cost?

-Our programs are free, and there are no fees for students who reside within the boundaries of one of our member districts and have not accepted an ESA contract.
+Our programs are free, and there are no fees for students who reside within the boundaries of one of our member districts and and have not opted out of free public education*.
 Some programs do require uniforms and additional supplies.
 If you need help purchasing such items, speak with our counselors about financial assistance for those who qualify.

-What if I have accepted an Empowerment Scholarship Account (ESA)?
+What if I have accepted an Empowerment Scholarship Account (ESA) or STO?

 Because eligible students receive 90% of the State aid that would have gone to their school district or charter school, Pima JTED, which is a public school district, is obligated by Arizona State law to charge tuition to prohibit families from receiving the benefits of public education and ESA funds for the student’s education simultaneously.
 Please speak with a JTED Counselor for details regarding tuition.